A New Approach to Examine q-Steiner Systems: Punctured -Steiner Systems

 Let $Z$ be a $k$-subspace of $\F_q^n$ which contains $\Span{e_n}$.
 The virtual $k$-subspace, obtained from the punctured $(k-1)$-subspace $Z'$, contains $\sbinomq{k}{t}$ $t$-subspaces, some of them are identical and some of them are virtual $t$-subspaces (see Example~\ref{ex:virtual}).
 Since $\Span{e_n} \subset Z$ it follows that $Z$ has $\sbinomq{k-1}{t-1}$ $t$-subspaces which contains $\Span{e_n}$ and hence $\sbinomq{k}{t}-\sbinomq{k-1}{t-1}$ $t$-subspaces which do not contain $\Span{e_n}$.
 These are the only $t$-subspaces contained in $Z$.
 Since $\Span{e_n} \subset Z$ it follows that $Z'$ is a $(k-1)$-subspace and hence it has $\sbinomq{k-1}{t}$ distinct $t$-subspaces.
 The $\sbinomq{k}{t}-\sbinom{k-1}{t-1}$ $t$-subspaces of $Z$ which do not contain $\Span{e_n}$ are punctured, and each $(t-1)$-subspace obtained in this way is obtained the same amount of times in the set of punctured $(t-1)$-subspaces.
 Therefore, each such $(t-1)$-subspace is contained $\frac{\sbinomq{k}{t}-\sbinomq{k-1}{t-1}}{\sbinomq{k-1}{t}}$ times in the punctured $t$-subspaces of $\F_q^{n-1}$ obtained from $\dS$.
 By Lemma~\ref{eq:gauss1} we have $\frac{\sbinomq{k}{t}-\sbinomq{k-1}{t-1}}{\sbinomq{k-1}{t}}=q^t$ (by Lemma~\ref{lem:addNone} these are exactly all their appearances and hence no one could have appeared more times).

 By Lemma~\ref{lem:addNone}, each $t$-subspace of $\F_q^{n-1}$ can be extended in $q^t$ distinct ways to a $t$-subspace of $\F_q^n$.
 This implies, that each $t$-subspace which is not contained in $\tilde{\dS}$, appears exactly $q^t$ times in the other $k$-subspaces of $\dS'$.
-Simple counting shows that we have covered all the subspaces of the punctured system, which completes the proof of the theorem. \end{proof}
+Simple counting shows that we have covered all the subspaces of the punctured system, which completes the proof of the theorem. \end{proof} We note, that the $q$-Steiner system $\dS_q(t-1,k-1,n-1)$ of Theorem~\ref{thm:Sd1} is the same as the one constructed in~\cite{ScEt}, but the extra factor of the Theorem are the $k$-subspaces which do not belong to the $q$-Steiner system. \begin{cor} If $\dS$ is a $q$-Steiner system $\dS_q(k-1,k,n)$, then the punctured system $\dS'$ has a set $\tilde{\dS}$ with $\frac{\sbinomq{n-1}{k-2}}{\sbinomq{k-1}{k-2}}$ different $(k-1)$-subspaces which form a $q$-Steiner system $\dS_q(k-2,k-1,n-1)$.
+Each other $(k-1)$-subspace which is not contained in $\tilde{\dS}$, appears exactly $q^{k-1}$ times in the $k$-subspaces of $\dS'$. \end{cor}